zalando/postgres-operator/docs/user.md

 Postgres operator allows defining roles to be created in the resulting database cluster.
 It covers three use-cases:

-* create application roles specific to the cluster described in the manifest:
+* `manifest roles`: create application roles specific to the cluster described in the manifest.
-  `manifest roles`.
-* create application roles that should be automatically created on every cluster managed by the operator: `infrastructure roles`.
+* `infrastructure roles`: create application roles that should be automatically created on every cluster managed by the operator.
-* automatically create users for every member of the team owning the database
+* `teams API roles`: automatically create users for every member of the team owning the database cluster.
-  cluster: `teams API roles`.

 In the next sections, we will cover those use cases in more details.